-In the course of using them, iPods get wet.
+In the course of using them, iPhones and iPods sometimes get wet.
 It's just a fact of life.
-Whether we spill drinks on them, accidentally drop them in the tub, have kids who soak them in the sink, or any number of other watery mishaps, they iPods get wet.
+Whether we spill drinks on them, accidentally drop them in the tub, have kids who soak them in the sink, or any number of other watery mishaps, iPods and iPhones get wet.

-But a wet iPod doesn't necessarily mean a dead iPod.
-While sometimes a wet iPod can't be saved no matter what you do, before you declare your beloved gadget dead, try these tips:
+But a wet iPhone or iPod doesn't necessarily mean a dead iOS device.
+While sometimes a soaked iPhone can't be saved no matter what you do, before you declare your beloved gadget dead, try these tips:

-Never turn it on – If your iPod is wet, never try to turn it on.
-If it's already on, turn it off/use the hold button as quickly as possible.
+- Never turn it on – If your iPod is wet, never try to turn it on.
+Doing this can cause more damage to the electronics inside it.
+If it's already on, turn it off/lock it as quickly as possible.

-Shake the water out – Depending on how wet it got, you may be able see water in your iPod’s headphone jack, dock connector, or other areas.
-Shake the water out as much as possible and dry off the iPod.
+- Shake the water out – Depending on how soaked it got, you may be able see water in your iPhone's headphone jack, dock connector, or other areas.
+Shake the water out as much as possible and dry off the iPhone.

-Use a hair dryer – If you want to try a more immediate approach, try blowing a hair dryer, on low power, on the wet iPod about a day after it got wet.
+- Use a hair dryer – Be very careful with this one.
+It can work for some people (it's worked for me), but you can also damage your iPod this way.
+If you decide to try it, blow a hair dryer, on low power, on the wet iPod about a day after it got wet.
 Don't use anything more intense than low, though.

-Take it apart – You better know what you're doing to do this, because you can ruin your iPod and will void your warranty, but if you're handy with electronics, consider taking your iPod apart to dry out the wet parts.
-In this situation, some people use the hair dryer, others like to separate the parts and leave them in bags of dry rice for a day or two and then re-assemble the device.
+- Take it apart – You better know what you're doing to do this, because you can ruin your iPod and will void your warranty, but if you're handy with electronics, consider taking your iPod apart to dry out the wet parts.
+In this situation, some people use the hair dryer, others like to separate the parts and leave them in a bag of rice for a day or two and then re-assemble the device.

-Try a repair company – If none of these tactics work, there are iPod repair companies that specialize in saving wet iPods.
+- Try a repair company – If none of these tactics work, there are iPhone repair companies that specialize in saving iPhones with water damage.
 A little time at your favorite search engine can put you in touch with a number of good vendors.

-Try Apple - A new Apple policy introduced in May 2009, though not advertised, reportedly has Apple willing to trade submerged iPhones for refurbished models for US$199 (no word on replacement of iPods).
+- Try Apple - While moisture damage isn't covered by Apple warranties, a new Apple policy introduced in May 2009, though not advertised, reportedly has Apple willing to trade submerged iPhones for refurbished models for US$199 (no word on replacement of iPods).
 You'll likely need to request this offer and be able to demonstrate that the iPhone was submerged.